 Please bring a leash for your new furry friend

 Please bring your form of payment (which is tax deductible)

-Credit and Debit cards accepted - (please add a $25 service fee for this form of payment)
+* Credit and Debit cards: a $25 service fee will be added to your donation for this form of payment.

-Any items that you may wish to donate to the farm.
+Any items that you may wish to donate to the rescue.
 Suggestions are paper towels, newspaper,

 old bath towels, bleach, laundry detergent, tennis balls etc.

 You can also check out our wish list